Unlikely intersections in the Torelli locus and the G-functions method: A short review of G-functions in Arithmetic Geometry

 \subsection{Periods and G-functions}

 Our primary interest in the theory of G-functions stems from the connection between G-functions and relative periods.
-We give a brief review of the results in \cite{andre1989g} that highlight this connection together with some basic facts and definitions that we will use later on.\\
+We give a brief review of the results in \cite{andre1989g} that highlight this connection together with some basic facts and definitions that we will use later on.
+We also present a short review of results of D. Urbanik, who, in a recent breakthrough \cite{davidg}, managed to establish a $p$-adic realization of the G-functions that we are interested in.\\